 At Appomattox Court House, General Lee surrendered what was left of his army to General Grant.
 The terms of surrender were generous and simple: Go home and fight no more.
 As Lee rode away, some Union soldiers began to cheer.
 But they were quickly silenced by Grant.
 “The Confederates are now our countrymen.”

-Those monuments and plaques, we forged as the war’s dying embers faded into history, were meant to heal – to honor the memory of our brothers who, at one time fought for us, but died fighting against us.
+Those monuments and plaques?
+We forged those – to honor the memory of our brothers who, at one time fought for us, but died fighting against us.

 Snowflakes and millennial Know-nothings, desecrating any memorial, ought to be turned over the nation’s knee and paddled.